arborworkflows/arborCollections/_posts/collections/phylogeny/2015-06-10-phylogenetic-signal.md

 ## Overview

-aceArbor is a function for estimating and testing for phylogenetic signal.
-It works for both discrete and continuous variables, and can use a variety of methods for calculating phylogenetic signal.
+phylogeneticSignal is a function for estimating and testing for phylogenetic signal.
+It works for both discrete and continuous variables, and can use a variety of methods.
+It calls the aRbor package function [physigArbor](https://github.com/arborworkflows/aRbor/blob/master/R/physigArbor.R)

 ## Example